Something About Grandmalou Tunes

 Thirty years of teaching in classrooms extend to an online format for Connie Anderson.
 Connie continues her career and love of teaching young children, about ages 4-8, through her new website, www.grandmaloutunes.com.
 Even though she began her career as a high school English teacher, eventually she found her talents, skills, and interests were best suited for the primary grades.
 Her love of music, writing, and performing have influenced her decisions to add a reading certification, an elementary certificate, a master’s degree, and a web design certificate to her secondary certificate.
 When work is completed, it isn’t unusual to find Connie enjoying the beauty and splendor of the Rocky Mountains and spending quality time with her husband, family, and close friends.

-Connie has written songs for her own children, grandchildren, and the children she taught as a primary teacher in Ohio and Indiana.
-When she moved to CO, in 2007, she worked with a former colleague to produce a complete set of musical poems that is based on the most current research about the shared features of music and language.
+When she moved to Colorado, in 2007 she worked with a former colleague to produce a complete set of musical poems that is based on the most current research about the shared features of music and language .
+In addition, she and her husband formed their Rusty Fairmont Duo and eventually joined the Summit Concert Band playing percussion instruments.
+Connie is employed by the Archdiocese of Denver providing music for weekly and special liturgies.